 I spend my free time with my wife, three daughters, and our two dogs.
 We are outdoors as much as possible.
 We love to ski, hike, bike, and spend time on the lakes.

 What was one of the best things about being brought up in the Adirondacks?

-I am thankful for the active/outdoor lifestyle that became ingrained in me because I grew up in the Adks.
-Also, my small town that had so much to offer... whether it be World Cup sports events, concerts, Olympic athletes as neighbors and friends, etc.
+I am thankful for the active/outdoor lifestyle that became ingrained in me because I grew up in the Adirondacks.
+Also, my small town had so much to offer... whether it be World Cup sports events, concerts, Olympic athletes as neighbors and friends, etc.

-What are some tips you have for first time home buyers in Adirondacks?
+What are some tips for first time home buyers in Adirondacks?

 Buying a house is an exciting process, but it can be a stressful and emotional process too.
 I try to do everything I can to help ease the stress and keep it fun.
 I would suggest keeping an open mind but also figuring out what your most important needs are ahead of time.
 If a purchase does not work out for you, know that there will be others.
 It's easy to find yourself thinking that was the only house for you.
 Sometimes the next one that comes along is an even better fit.

 What about people looking to purchase a second home?

 Second-home buyers often have different needs and I always suggest that buyers think about their needs.
 Everyone is different, but some things to consider when buying a second home that you will not be occupying all the time would be the day-to-day upkeep and maintenance of the property (landscaping/snow removal), the type of heating system, etc. Some second buyers want to strictly spend their time playing in the mountains when they visit and maybe a condo or townhouse is the best option for them.
 Others are perfectly happy to do a little yard work or shovel out after a snowstorm, and maybe the added privacy of a single-family home is what they want.

 What are some of your favorite places to eat and go for entertainment in Adirondacks?